ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Transport Property Names {#property-names}

 Transport Properties are referred to by property names.
-For the purposes of this document, these names are alphanumeric strings in which the following characters are allowed: lowercase letters `a-z`, uppercase letters `A-Z`, digits `0-9`, the hyphen `-`, and the underscore `_`.
+These names are alphanumeric strings in which the following characters are allowed: lowercase letters `a-z`, uppercase letters `A-Z`, digits `0-9`, the hyphen `-`, and the underscore `_`.
 These names serve two purposes: